A few years ago I wrote the article

 article on

-, is the development of content/tools/etc. for your website
+the topic, is the development of content/tools/etc. for your website

 with the primary function of attracting links to that page or to another page on